Module scenariogeneration.xodr.links

 return retdict

-returns the attributes as a dict of the JunctionGroup
+Return the attributes of the JunctionGroup as a dictionary.

 Expand source code